tbrowder/RakuDoc-Load/README.md

     # Or ditch the scaffolding and use the string directly:
     @rakudoc = load-rakudoc("This could be a comment with C<code>");

-    # If there's an error, it will throw X::Pod::Load::SourceErrors
+    # If there's an error, it will throw X::RakuDoc::Load::SourceErrors

 DESCRIPTION
 ===========

-Pod::Load is a module with a simple task: obtain the documentation of an external file in a standard, straightforward way.
+RakuDoc::Load is a module with a simple task: obtain the documentation of an external file in a standard, straightforward way.

 Its mechanism was originally inspired by [`Pod::To::BigPage`](https://github.com/perl6/perl6-pod-to-bigpage), from where the code to use the cache was taken.